ros2/ros2_documentation/source/How-To-Guides/ROS-2-IDEs.rst

 ROS 2 is not made around a specific development environment and the main focus is on building / running from the command line.
 Nonetheless Integrated Development Environments (IDEs) can be used to develop, run and/or debug ROS 2 nodes.

-Below are listed some IDEs and instructions on how to use them with ROS 2, if at all possible.
+Below are listed some IDEs and instructions on how to use them with ROS 2.

 .. contents:: Contents